markshannon/pep622-critique/README.md

 but this is a mis-translation.
 A key of `1` now becomes `"true"` instead of `"1"`.

-The correct, and non-obvious, translation is:
+A correct, but non-obvious, translation is:

 ```python
 match key: